mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-05-28-maximum-likelihood-with-quipu-part-1.md

 problem.

 In this post, we will begin with a simple problem first, to set the stage.
-In the next installment, we will dive into a more complex case, tp illustrates why MLE can be such a powerful technique.
+In the next installment, we will dive into a more complex case, to illustrate why MLE can be such a powerful technique.

 ## The setup